 2.10.
 The adequacy of the design provisions for the protection of workers and the public against postulated accident conditions should be judged by a comparison of calculated predicted doses with specified criteria for exposure, which are the design target doses for accidents.
 In general, the higher the probability of the accident considered, the lower the specified design target dose should be.
 The operator and/or designer may take account of this principle by setting different design target doses for accidents with different probabilities of occurrence.
 In addition, the regulatory body may define design target doses by specifying frequency criteria for all accidents in specified dose bands.
-For design basis accidents, it would be expected that there will be either no off-site radiological consequences or only minor radiological consequences does not, in itself, demonstrate that the design satisfies the optimization principle.
+For design basis accidents, it would be expected that there will be either no off-site radiological consequences or only minor radiological consequences outside the site boundary, depending on the national regulatory requirements.
+The regulatory body should specify what constitutes minor radiological consequences.
+Typically, these would correspond to very restrictive dose levels in respect of which there would be no need for any off-site measures.